anilgeorge04/anilgeorge04.github.io/_pages/tinker.md

 entries_layout: grid
 classes: wide
 ---
-- Step 1: Be curious
-- Step 2+ Follow curiosity

-This is where I tinker with Data & Technology and share my unpolished projects and analysis.
+This is where I tinker around, learn new things, build applications, and share.